jorgelagartera/odin-recipes/README.md

 # odin-recipes

-This is a project for me to demonstrate my basic HTML skills.
+This is a project to demonstrate my basic HTML skills.